Mekonnenke/NoSQLChallengeSocial-Network-API/README.md

 ## Installation

-- npm init
+- `npm init`

 ## Usage

+ npm i to install the necessary dependencies.
+These include: mongoose.js, express.js, and moment.js.
+Once all dependencies are installed, run
- - npm start
+ - `npm start`

    With Nodemon:

- - npm run watch
+ - `npm run watch`